Intergenerational Trauma and Parenting: Clinical Insight into Attachment, Risk, and Repair

 Forensic Psychiatrist · Psychotherapist · Author

 In 2021, she co-authored The Devil You Know, a critically acclaimed book that challenges the way we view those who cause harm.
 In 2024, she delivered the BBC Reith Lectures, exploring the complexity of violence and its human context.
-She is currently working on her next book, which focuses on trauma.
+Her work continues to contribute to wider conversations around trauma, attachment, violence, and human behaviour.

-This May, Dr Adshead returns to Malta to lead a two-day professional CPD workshop exploring the transition to parenthood, attachment, and the emotional world of new parents.
+In May 2026, Dr Adshead led a two-day professional CPD workshop in Malta exploring the transition to parenthood, attachment, trauma, and the emotional world of parents and caregivers.

 Selected Publications and Work